Repetitive song: Children's songs

 In children's songs, repetition serves various educational purposes: repetition aids memory, can aid in learning punctuation and reading skills, and is very valuable in learning (foreign) languages.

 Work songs

+See also: Slave Songs of the United States.

 Repetitive songs are also found in traditional work songs.
-Examples abound in African-American culture, in political groups, and among traveler, marchers, and walkers. see Slave Songs of the United States.
+Examples abound in African-American culture, in political groups, and among traveler, marchers, and walkers.